 4. You Only Have One Ad Per Ad Group (And The Copy Could Use Some Work)

-Types of Extensions:
+Types of Assets:

 - Sitelinks: Add links to related pages on your site, such as pricing, how to contact you, related services/products, etc. You might be thinking, “But why would I want people to go anywhere but my landing page?”
 Don’t worry — people are still going to mostly click on your ad headline.
 Sitelinks give searchers an idea of what other relevant information they can find on your site.